 So for those wondering if Games&Girls improved on Yume Creation’s previous games, well… the main character’s hair is now blonde.
 You see, that’s kinda original, most harem protagonists have black hair you know!
 And he also has a face!
 There are also sex scenes, although there is no nudity involved… hell there’s even less than in Aozora Meikyuu.
 But there are still descriptions of the sex scenes in question, and they are about as well written as you’d expect.

 Remember how Aozora Meikyuu had a genuinely interesting premise that could have worked if put in the hands of someone with actual writing ability?
 Games&Girls doesn’t even try for anything of substance.
 You are, once again, playing as a total loser, a loser who has spent all his money on a new video game console called Sirrah, only for said console to turn into an anime girl that serves his every whim and calls him master.
-And then the MC pulls a Chris Chan and fucks his video game console.

 In a departure from previous titles, Games&Girls is divided into 4 episodes, each with a simple good and bad ending.
 Gone are the multiple directions that you can see a story go, and instead, it’s just your generic “say the shit that makes your girl happy so you get into her panties even though the choices don’t actually effect the plot” game.
 An especially egregious example was in the first episode, where Sirrah recommends the MC to buy a lottery ticket despite his skepticism.
 The ticket ends up being worth $10,000, which would normally be a pretty big deal.